mbruzek/ansible-openstack-setup/SOLUTIONS.md

 Still want to use the stat results to prevent creating an image when one already exists, just can not use the 'path' attribute on files that do not exist.

+### TASK [Creating the ci_subnet subnet]
+#### Problem: More than one Network exists with the name 'ci_network'.
+The create_server_openstack.yml playbook could not create the subnet because there were more than one network with the same name.
+#### Solution: Clean up better?
+The delete_server_openstack.yml uses IDs when deleting multiple networks of the same name.
+There must have been an error deleting the network from last time.